-Telecom holds loan agreements for acquisition of Cisco Systems Capital Corporation equipment for a total amount of USD 83.1 million (of which it received USD 33.6 million during 2020).
+Telecom holds loan agreements for acquisition of Cisco Systems Capital Corporation equipment for a total amount of US\$ 76.8 million (of which it received US\$ 25.2 million in 2021 and US\$ 51.6 million in 2020).
 Said agreements have an average maturity of fifty months, with partial repayments, and accrue interest at an average annual rate of 4%.